skuzzle/spring-boot-wiremock/README.md

 ```

 ## Quick start
-All you need to do is to add the `WithWiremock` annotation to your Spring-Boot test.
+All you need to do is to add the `@WithWiremock` annotation to your Spring-Boot test.
 The annotation has some
 configuration options but the most notable one is `injectHttpHostInto`.

 ```java